lrusso96/blog/_posts/2021-03-04-charm-setup.md

 ```
 sudo add-apt-repository ppa:deadsnakes/ppa
 sudo apt update
-sudo apt install python3.7 python 3.7-dev
+sudo apt install python3.7 python3.7-dev
 ```

-Then we can install *virtualenv* to manage the virtual environment; we name this environment *py37* and, finally, we activate it.
+Then we can install _virtualenv_ to manage the virtual environment; we name this environment _py37_ and, finally, we activate it.

 ```
 sudo apt install virtualenv